JMVCoelho/forkexec/Part 2/README.md

 ## Part 2 details

 The goal of this part was to make _pts_ fault-tolerant.
-Check _doc/GuiaDemonstracao.pdf_ for a guide on how to check the actual fault-tolerance model working.
+Check _doc/GuiaDemonstracao.pdf_ for a guide on how to see the actual fault-tolerance model working.
 Check _doc/Relatorio.pdf_ for a report describing the implementation of the fault-tolerance model, as well as some optimizations.